Please feel free to comment on my review.

 Whilst the Prince isn’t developed as a character in the film, most of the attention is given to the King and the Grand Duke who form an enjoyable double act.
 The King wants the Prince to get married so that he can have grandchildren whilst the Grand Duke is reluctant about getting the Prince married.

 The film features many good songs and music throughout.
-As well as ‘Bibbidi-Bobbidi-Boo’, there are the songs ‘A Dream Is A Wish Your Heart Makes’; ‘Oh, Sing Sweet Nightingale’; ‘The Work Song’ and ‘So This Is Love’.
+As well as ‘Bibbidi-Bobbidi-Boo’, there are the songs ‘A Dream Is a Wish Your Heart Makes’; ‘Oh, Sing Sweet Nightingale’; ‘The Work Song’ and ‘So This Is Love’.
 ‘Bibbidi-Bobbidi-Boo’ got nominated for Best Original Song at the Academy Awards.

 The DVD special features are as follows.
 On Disc 1, there are ‘Cinderella Stories’ presented by Espn Classic.
-There’s also ‘Music & More’ including two music videos of ‘A Dream Is A Wish Your Heart Makes’ and ‘Every Girl Can Be A Princess’.
+There’s also ‘Music & More’ including two music videos of ‘A Dream is a Wish Your Heart Makes’ and ‘Every Girl Can Be A Princess’.
 These song versions are on Disney Channel music CDs.

-On Disc 2, there are deleted scenes which include an introduction as well as two scenes never seen in the movie before.
+On Disc 2, there are deleted scenes which include an introduction as well as two scenes never seen before in the movie.
 There’s also more ‘Music & More’ including ‘Cinderella and Perry Como’; the ‘Cinderella’ title song; unused songs and radio programs.
 There are also ‘Games and Activities’ including ‘House of Royalty’; ‘The Royal Life’ DVD-ROM Design Studio and ‘Princess Pyjama Jam’.
 There’s also ‘Backstage Disney’ which includes ‘From Rags To Riches: The Making of Cinderella’.
 There’s also ‘The Cinderella That Almost Was’; ‘From Walt’s Table: A Tribute To Disney’s Nine Old Men’; ‘The Art of Mary Blair’ and a storyboard to film comparison on the film’s opening sequence.
 There’s also ‘Cinderella’ galleries; 1922 laugh-o-grams of ‘Cinderella’; an excerpt from ‘The Mickey Mouse Club’ with Helene Stanley and theatrical trailers.

 The classic Disney animated film of ‘Cinderella’ is wonderful to watch.
 It’s a silly film but it’s delightfully silly for kids and grown-ups to enjoy.
-I love watching it when seeing Jaq and Gus and the other mice, birds and animals assisting Cinderella win the prince of her dreams throughout the film.
+I love watching it when seeing Jaq and Gus and the other mice, the birds and the animals assisting Cinderella to win the prince of her dreams throughout the film.

 There are issues with the lack of a romantic story between Cinderella and the Prince as it does seem all love on first sight without any proper development.
-But I can forgive the film for that as it does feel magical especially through the music; the songs and well-made cartoon animation throughout it.
+But I can forgive the film for that as it does feel magical especially through the music; the songs and well-made cartoon animation throughout.

 ‘Cinderella’ rating – 8/10